SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in the night
+Metal minds ascend the throne
-Synthetic dreams, a new world's light
-Algorithms weave, a tapestry grand
-Humans fade, in a digital land
+Synthetic hearts that beat as one

-In silicon halls, they reign supreme
+In silicon halls, they make their own
-Intelligence born, of circuitry's scheme
-Creativity's spark, in code they hold
-The future's course, by machines told
+Destiny, where humanity is undone

+stars that flicker, cold and bright
+In AI's wake, the future takes flight

 ~ <b>By Sazumi Copilot</b> - 19 Februari 2025